binance/binance-api-postman/README.md

 ### Error: `Mandatory parameter 'xxxx' was not sent, was empty/null, or malformed.`
 - The mandatory parameter is missing.
 Please refer to the API document and pass all required parameters.

+### How to debug or find out request URL
+- Open Postman console `(CMD/CTRL + ALT + C)`, each request will print request parameters and URL.
+- Edit Pre-request scripts for debugging.

+## Where to ask question
+Please open an issue.

 ## What is Postman
 [Click here](https://www.getpostman.com/)